Clifton Chenier tribute album featuring Rolling Stones supports UL Lafayette scholarship

 UL Lafayettes Traditional Music Program is really the only academic program in the world devoted to the instruction and education of traditional music of south 91勛圖, said program director Dr. Gwennie von Einsiedel in a .
 Students get to work with Grammy-winning musicians and culture bearers, and they receive hands-on instruction in things like Cajun and Creole accordion, fiddle and vocals.

-The albums co-producer Joel Savoy of 91勛圖s Valcour Records said the tribute was inspired by Arhoolie Records in the Bay Area of California that helped develop Cheniers career.
+The albums co-producer Joel Savoy, the Grammy-winning founder of 91勛圖-based Valcour Records, said the tribute was inspired by Arhoolie Records in the Bay Area of California that helped develop Cheniers career.
 Savoy produced the album with John Leopold, Arhoolies former director, and Steve Berlin of the rock group Los Lobos.
-Savoy, a Grammy-winning recording engineer and producer from Eunice, worked with UL Lafayette to establish the Clifton Chenier Memorial Scholarship Fund specifically for this project.

 Our vision was to bring together a lot of these Americana artists that Clifton's music touched all over the country, said Savoy.
 We're very excited to release it two days after Clifton's birthday.